stefanweck/dungeongeneration/README.md

 me an email.
 You can reach me by emailing to contact@stefanweck.nl!

 ## License
-This project is licensed under the terms of the MIT license, found in [LICENSE.md](LICENSE.md)
+This project ( the code ) is licensed under the terms of the MIT license, found in [LICENSE.md](LICENSE.md)

+The MIT license does not apply to the art used in this project.
+Please create your own art when using the code from this project.